Manu343726/Manu343726.github.io/_posts/2017-02-11-writing-ast-matchers-for-libclang.markdown

 classDecl(has(cxxMethod(unless(isStatic()))))
 ```

-what that DSL expression is really doing is:
+What that DSL expression is really doing is:

  1. Set up a `ClassDeclMatcher`.
  2. Set a `ChildMatcher` as its inner matcher.